-MONTH DUTY April Prepare online system for upcoming proposal submissions May Work with President-elect and the Program Committee to: • finalize the conference theme • finalize call for proposals update directions for Strand coordinators June/July Call for Proposals goes out August Invite speakers for conference keynote sessions • August 15, proposals due Call for Board and Committee Sponsored Proposals September Write President's report for Fall Board Meeting • Prepare report of the annual international conference for Fall NARST Board Meeting Oversee entire proposal review process Strand Coordinators to post accept/reject proposals October Early • Strand Coordinators post to the conference Web site the recommended Strand sessions (President can do final check of accepts/rejects) 5 • Work with President-elect and the Program Committee to finalize preliminary program November Send thank you letters to Strand Coordinators and Assessors Early • Obtain advertisers for conference (Book publishers, etc.) • Begin advertising conference special sessions and keynotes of the conference December Ensure that election is organized January • Finalize scheduling of the program and begin working with the Management Company on the program book February • Communicate with membership and committee members regarding upcoming conference Communicate Elections results to the NARST membership February 20, Conference Proceeding CD Deadline Communicate with Poster Presenters about poster guidelines Four weeks prior to the • Ask Strand Coordinators to write summary for their Strand and post it online before the conference annual NARST • Prepare announcements for listserv to highlight conference themes, etc. conference • Prepare agenda for 1st Spring Board meeting
+Month Duty April · Prepare online system for upcoming proposal submissions May Work with President-elect and the Program Committee to: finalize the conference theme finalize call for proposals update directions for Strand coordinators June/July · Call for Proposals goes out August Invite speakers for conference keynote sessions August 15, proposals due Call for Board and Committee Sponsored Proposals September Write President's report for Fall Board Meeting Prepare report of the annual international conference for Fall NARST Board Meeting Oversee entire proposal review process Strand Coordinators to post accept/reject proposals October Early Strand Coordinators post to the conference Web site the recommended Strand sessions (President can do final check of accepts/rejects) Work with President-elect and the Program Committee to finalize preliminary program November through Early December Send thank-you letters to Strand Coordinators and Proposal Reviewers Obtain advertisers for conference (Book publishers, etc.) Begin advertising conference special sessions and keynotes of the conference Ensure that election is organized

-Three weeks • Prepare introductions for the various general session speakers at the Annual prior to the International Conference and introductions at Awards Luncheon annual NARST • Prepare brief speech for end of Awards Luncheon conference • Visit all committee meetings and thank members for serving
+January Finalize scheduling of the program and begin working with the Management Company on the program book February Communicate with membership and committee members regarding upcoming conference Communicate Elections results to the NARST membership February 20, Conference Proceeding CD Deadline Communicate with Poster Presenters about poster guidelines Four weeks prior to the annual NARST conference Ask Strand Coordinators to write summary for their Strand and post it online before the conference Prepare announcements for listsery to highlight conference themes, etc. Prepare agenda for 1st Spring Board meeting Three weeks prior to the annual NARST conference Prepare introductions for the various general session speakers at the Annual International Conference and introductions at Awards Luncheon Prepare brief speech for end of Awards Luncheon Visit all committee meetings and thank members for serving